 However, this action is well-defined only for a classically conformal theory and mainly at the one-loop level.
-It is clear that relations (\ref{Wood-IR}) and their higher-order generalizations \cite{StarobinskyYakoyama1994,Onemli-Woodard2004} can be used beyond this framework, e.g., in the non-conformal models and at higher loops.
-A consistent use of these important results is possible only on the basis of their correct interpretation and we hope that the present communication will contribute in this direction.
+On the contrary, the relations (\ref{Wood-IR}) and their higher-order generalizations \cite{StarobinskyYakoyama1994,Onemli-Woodard2004} can be used far beyond the framework of (\ref{quantum}), e.g., in the non-conformal models and at higher loops.
+However, the consistent use of these important results is possible only on the basis of their correct interpretation.
+We hope that the present communication will contribute in this direction.